Charles E Milander

-Charles E. Milander is an entrepreneur, Amazon bestselling author, speaker, pastor, life & business strategist Coach.
-Mr. Milander is the author of four books on monetizing digital and social media platforms (Facebook, Twitter, Instagram, & Digital Marketing).
+Charles E. Milander is an entrepreneur, author, speaker, pastor, life and business strategist coach.
+Milander is the author of four books on monetizing digital and social media platforms (Facebook, Twitter, Instagram, and Digital Marketing).
 He is an Associate Certified Coach (ACC) certified coach and an active member of International Coaching Federation (ICF).

 Charles E. Milander is an Information Technology and social media strategy expert.
 He works in the design and management of software architecture, Internet technologies, network marketing, and product development.
 With diverse project management experience at Univision Communication, IBM., He developed and executed project concepts and strategies for various industries.
 He has worked with Dell, HP, JPMorgan Chase, Colgate Palmolive, and the Association of National Olympic Committees for 14+ countries and athletes.
 Milander has been a contributing correspondent for Mercado magazine of CNN Expansión, and the newspaper Listín Diario, and is a frequent guest for Univision TV and Radio, Telemundo47, Color Visión, and other shows.